Aider-AI/aider/docs/unified-diffs.md

 designed to both provoke and quantify lazy coding.
 It consists of
 39 python refactoring tasks,
-which ask GPT to remove a non-trivial method from a class and make it a stand alone function.
-GPT-4 Turbo is prone to being lazy on this sort of task, often leaving comments like
+which tend to make GPT-4 Turbo very lazy, often resulting in comments like
 "...include the original method body...".

 This new laziness benchmark produced the following results with `gpt-4-1106-preview`: